 1. What do you want from your holiday?

 Sounds simple this one.
 Yet so many people jet off on holiday with friends or family and forget that we all have differing needs and wants from our break.
 The result?
 An unfulfilling trip that leaves you needing another break to recover.

-So, start off by getting everyone together and understanding the things that you all like and dislike about a travelling on holiday.
-Make a list of must have items such as swimming pools and kid's clubs, location, type of resort, flying times and things to do in the resort such as nightlife and eating out to cultural activities or maybe sports.
+So, start off by getting everyone together and understanding the things that you all like and dislike about travelling on holiday.
+Make a list of must-have items such as swimming pools and kid’s clubs, location, type of resort, flying times and things to do in the resort such as nightlife and eating out, to cultural activities or maybe sports.